fabric8io/ipaas-quickstarts/sandbox/quickstarts/keycloak/README.md

 To build and run from the source code:

 1. Change your working directory to `quickstarts/spring-boot/keycloak` directory.
-1. Run `./build-and-run.sh` to build and run the quickstart.
+1. Run `mvn clean install docker:build fabric8:apply -Dfabric8.recreate` to build and run the quickstart.

 ### Using the web console